How Zoomcar is redefining environment-friendly transportation in India.

 Reduction in number of cars on the road

 There is a lack of exact data from India on the impact of services like Zoomcar in reducing the number of vehicles due the industry’s early stage of development in India.
 However, studies done across the world have shown that each self-drive car helps in reducing the number of new cars on roads.
 This number varies between 8 and 32 depending on the individual study.
-(Reference 1 and Reference 2).
+(Reference 1).
 In addition, access to services like Zoomcar leads to lowered average car ownership and postponed purchases for new vehicles.

 Reduced Greenhouse gas (GHG) emissions

 Since the cars being used for self-drive services are serviced more frequently and have shorter life cycles, the average net annual GHG emissions for the same distance are substantially lesser.
 Also, self-drive services are more inclined to provide highly efficient vehicles.
 The vehicles which are removed from the road, as a result, are also typically driven less than average.
-(Reference 3)

 Less parking infrastructure requirement and lesser road expansion